neuronchain/neuronchain/README.md

 Support
 -------

-Neuron Core bugs can be reported directly to the [issue tracker](https://github.com/neuronchain/neuronchain/issues).
+NeuronChain Core bugs can be reported directly to the [issue tracker](https://github.com/neuronchain/neuronchain/issues).

 Using the API
 -------------